 To many the Anna Maria brand means color & inspiration in the form of craft, sewing, needlework, books, and friendly how-to.
-Since 2006 her ever growing library of fabrics has delighted and adorned creative souls around the globe.
-She has been the face (or rather the hands as she likes to think) of Janome Sewing Machines since 2011.
+Since 2006 her growing library of fabrics has delighted and adorned discerning makers around the globe.
 As of 2014 Anna Maria is also the founder and proprietor of Nashville's Craft South.
-Craft South opened the doors to its permanent location in the Spring of 2015.
+Craft South offers supply, instruction, sewing machines and workshops.

 Anna Maria Horner grew up in a house full of her dad's paintings and with a closet full of her mom's handi-work.
 Beds were warmed by the hand-loomed wool blankets sent by her grandmother from Greece.
-The busy little bodies of her and her siblings were warmed by the beautiful hand-knits of their grandmother in Indiana.
-As a kid in the 70's, she passed store-bought Barbie dresses and instead created her own from her mother's fabric scraps.
-A simple start to a diverse path.
+The busy bodies of her and her siblings were warmed by the beautiful hand-knits of their grandmother in Indiana.
+As a kid in the 70's, she passed up store-bought Barbie dresses and instead created them from her mother's fabric scraps.

-In 1995, after graduating with an Honors Fine Arts Degree in Drawing from the University of Tennessee, Anna Maria opened Handmaiden, a clothing and housewares boutique.
-This retail space served as the home base for Anna Maria's clothing line which she designed and produced, together with her mom.
-Eventually, the label was offered to the wholesale market, where it sold at several stores across the country.
+In 1995, after graduating with an Honors Fine Arts Degree in Drawing from the University of Tennessee, Anna Maria opened Handmaiden, a clothing and housewares retail project.
+The shop served as home base for Anna Maria's clothing line which she designed and produced, together with her mom.
+Eventually, the label was offered to the wholesale market, where it sold at several stores across the Southeast

-Designing clothing served an interest that she had since childhood.
-Anna Maria kept her hands in many mediums on a daily basis.
-Her love of fabrics and patterns also spilled onto the canvas.
-In the midst of clothing design and production, she stayed active artistically by exhibiting in galleries regularly.
+Designing clothing for five years served a lifelong interest but Anna Maria kept her hands in many mediums on a daily basis.
+She stayed active artistically by exhibiting in galleries regularly.
 Her paintings, both small and large scale, are a part of hundreds of private and commercial collections.

 There have been varied stops on her path to here, but a common element in all of her work, whether fashion, quilting or fine art, is a passion for the language of color.
-Continuing to realize her point of view in many disciplines, led to a stream of artistic growth.
 Somewhere around 2001, her fascination with taking an idea through all the necessary steps from her sketchbook to a store shelf sparked the momentum to create a brand.
-Anna Maria's fresh perspectives within traditional markets and her vision of being surrounded by the work of her own hands has led her to partnering with more than two dozen manufacturers to design homewares, gift items, textiles, authoring three sewing books, and publishing a continuing collection of sewing and needlework patterns.
-Her focus has intensified in the craft and creative industry where her heart has always been.
+Anna Maria's fresh perspectives within traditional markets and her vision of being surrounded by the work of her own hands has led her to partnering with more than two dozen manufacturers to design homewares, gift items, and textiles.
+Her focus has intensified in the craft, sewing and quilting community where her creativity was first planted as a girl, and she has authored three sewing books, and self publishes a continuing collection of sewing, quilting and needlework patterns.

-Today Anna Maria and her husband, Jeff, make their home on a rambling and not overly maintained two acres of happiness in Nashville.
-Their seven children range in age from 3 to 24.
-Together they embrace both the charming and imperfect moments of raising a large family.
-She is incredibly thankful to be able to seek out her artistic goals in the presence of her family and is inspired by the constant spontaneity and tempo of life.
+Anna Maria and her family make their home on a rambling two acres in Nashville, Tennessee.
+She works from a lofty, attic studio filled with fabric, thread, drawings, schemes and the remnants of intermittent playtime with the children.
+She is the mother of seven who range in age from 5 to 26.
+Anna Maria is incredibly thankful to be able to seek out her artistic goals in the presence of her family and is inspired by the spontaneity and tempo of life.